Recovery coaching: In the emergency departments of hospitals

 The AnchorED program, developed in 2014 with a group of Rhode Island hospitals and the Anchor Community Recovery Center in Providence RI, was launched in an attempt to reduce the instance of accidental opioid overdose by connecting overdose patients with Certified Recovery Coaches in the emergency departments of regional hospitals.
 The AnchorED program is now a benchmark in this field and is used nationwide.
-This program is meant to connect people experiencing an overdose, or revived from an overdose in the ED in the hospital emergency departments with peer-to-peer recovery support.
+This program is meant to connect people experiencing an overdose or revived from an overdose in the ED in the hospital emergency departments with peer-to-peer recovery support.
 Specially trained ED Peer Recovery Specialists are on call to all Emergency Departments 24/7 and called in when individuals are transported to a hospital emergency department having survived an opiate overdose.
 The hours immediately after an overdose are medically risky, but they also present a unique opportunity.
-The AnchorED trained recovery coaches will make sure that patients and their families know that substance use disorder is a medical condition and that recovery is possible.
+The AnchorED trained recovery coaches will ensure that patients and their families know that substance use disorder is a medical condition and that recovery is possible.
 Recovery Coaches engage with those who have survived an opiate overdose, listen and be present to answer questions patients may have about recovery supports or treatment options.
 These coaches also provide recovery and treatment information to family members.
 These same coaches offer post-discharge recovery contact and support to the revived patients for a period of weeks.